Southampton Common: History

 By the mid 16th century the rising population of the Borough resulted in commoners being limited to having no more than two animals on the common.
-At the same time the first reference to a Brickmaker living and working on the common appear.
+At the same time the first reference to a brickmaker living and working on the common appear.
 The area around the original brickmaker's house was worked out by the early 18th century resulting in the house being moved to site near the current wildlife center.
 This site was worked out by 1814.

 In 1595 the first attempt to supply Southampton with water was made by Roger Pedley.
 This attempt was only partially successful and was disrupted a year later by a Mr Robert Russell digging on the common.

 The use of the common for grazing declined from the mid 18th century.
-In 1762 the cowherd's house was rebuilt at the expense of Alderman William Knight who agreed to pay for the building on the condition that the rent (which was then raise to £6 a year) was distributed among the poor of Southampton's parishes.
+In 1762 the cowherd's house was rebuilt at the expense of Alderman William Knight who agreed to pay for the building on the condition that the rent (which was then raised to £6 a year) was distributed among the poor of Southampton's parishes.
 In order to meet this higher rent the cowherd began to sell alcoholic beverages and refreshments.
-In 1774 the office of cowherd was taken over by a brewer and in 1789 the cowherd's house was leased by town council to a firm of brewers as an inn.
+In 1774 the office of cowherd was taken over by a brewer and in 1789 the cowherd's house was leased by the town council to a firm of brewers as an inn.
 The cowherd ceased to be appointed sometime between 1834 and 1836 with the remaining duties falling to the Haywarden until that office also stopped being filled in 1907.
 The last brickmaking on the common ceased in 1852 although the brick maker had ceased to live on the common after 1814.

 For a period the town gallows were located on the north of Southampton Common with the last execution taking place there in 1785.

 19th century

 In 1814 the town clerk managed to get permission to build a house on the common on the site of the former brickmaker's house.
 This house, known as Hawthorn cottage, was sold in 1851 to and again in 1887 and continued to be occupied until 1942.

-A racecourse was built in on the common in 1822 but falling attendances, with the various structures on the course having to be sold off in 1848 to meet the costs, it ceased to be used.
+A racecourse was built in on the common in 1822 but, with falling attendances, the various structures on the course had to be sold off in 1848 to meet the costs, and it ceased to be used.